MatthiasStudies/projektarbeit-go-generics/README.md

 - Go Generics are defined using type parameters and can be used on functions, structs, interfaces, and methods.
 - Type parameters are specified within square brackets `[]` after the function or type name.
-- Generics can be constrained in two ways:
+- Generic types must be constrained using type constraints to specify the allowed types for the type parameters.
 	- **Type Sets**: Define a set of types that a type parameter can accept.
 		- Example:
 		```go